Navigating NEC Article 358: EMT Installation and Support Rules

 Can you use EMT in wet locations?

-Yes, EMT is permitted in wet locations, provided that all fittings (couplings, connectors, straps, etc.) are listed for wet location use and made of corrosion-resistant material.
-Proper installation of these listed fittings is critical.
+Yes, EMT is permitted in wet locations, provided that all fittings (couplings, connectors, straps, etc.) and hardware are of corrosion-resistant materials or are properly protected against corrosion as required by the NEC.
+Proper installation of listed fittings is critical.

 How many bends are allowed in an EMT raceway installation?